 Post and beam homes can, and often do, use less wood than stick-built homes.
 The figure we’ve heard is around 30% less.
 There are some caveats here, and it may seem counter-intuitive at first, but take a look at the photo (at left) from Stewart Elliot of Riverbend Timber framing.

 Timber frames or post and beam homes are the best use of old trees.
-Related to (7) above: In our view, it is far greener to cut down a majestic old-growth Douglas Fir tree at the end of its life, and fabricate it into a functional and gorgeous timber frame that will be treasured and maintained for centuries, than to cut it down and saw it into 2x4s that will eventually go into a landfill and rot, or produce window sashes which will rot, or to make paper.
+Related to (7) above: in our view, it is far greener to cut down a majestic old-growth Douglas Fir tree at the end of its life, and fabricate it into a functional and gorgeous timber frame that will be treasured and maintained for centuries, than to cut it down and saw it into 2x4s that will eventually go into a landfill and rot, or produce window sashes which will rot, or make paper.
 Better to revere these fantastic trees by turning them into an architectural solution to a structural problem that is so stunning and useful that generations of people will benefit from, and take care of the building.

 Some post and beam homes are built without cutting down a single tree by using reclaimed wood and beams from old buildings and factories.
 Adaptive reuse is growing in popularity across the timber frame and construction industries.